Grasping These Fleeting Memories

 “When did you-”

-“Well you’re usually so absent-minded so when I chased after that umbrella I took the chance to quickly run off and buy all the ingredients, drive to a nearby friend’s house, and prepared it all in 30 minutes.
+“Well you’re usually so absent-minded so when I chased after that umbrella I took the chance to quickly run off and buy all the ingredients, drive to a nearby friend’s house, and then I prepared it all in 30 minutes.
 Seriously, did you think I would spend almost an hour chasing an umbrella?”

 “But really you’re going to stuff me full with all of this fo-”